helenrm365/rm365-tools-testing/INVENTORY_MANAGEMENT_LOGIC.md

 - Queries Magento's catalog tables (`catalog_product_entity`)
 - Joins with EAV attribute tables for product names and custom attributes
 - Returns **ALL products** (does NOT filter by Magento's enabled/disabled status)
-- Filters by custom `product_status` attribute when requested
+- Filters by custom `discontinued_status` attribute when requested
 - Always filters out products with "AW365" in their name

 **Key Points:**
 - **All products visible** regardless of Magento enabled/disabled status
-- Filtering is done via `product_status` custom attribute, not system status
+- Filtering is done via `discontinued_status` custom attribute, not system status
 - The `status` field in `inventory_metadata` is for overstock/low stock calculation, not filtering
-- When `status_filters` parameter is provided (e.g., "Active,Temporarily OOS"), only those product_status values are returned
+- When `status_filters` parameter is provided (e.g., "Active,Temporarily OOS"), only those discontinued_status values are returned
 - `inventory_metadata` persists regardless of product status
 - Read-only access to entire Magento database
 - Always uses UK Magento as the canonical source